Hive management: For honey production

 The dependent factors for honey production are the duration and timing of the honey flow in a certain area.
 Duration and timing of a honey flow may vary widely depending on local predominant climates, weather during the honey flow and the nectar sources in the area.
 Good honey production sites are the far northern latitudes.
-In the summer, as days grow longer, bees can fly and forage for longer hours increasing the production.
+In the summer, as days grow longer, bees can fly and forage for longer hours increasing production.
 Migrating beekeepers also take advantage of local bloom of agricultural plants or wild flowers and trees.
 In mountainous regions a beekeeper may migrate up the mountain as the spring and summer bloom progresses.

 It has been shown that a larger bee colony will produce relatively more honey.
-Therefore, the early buildup and spring feeding and subsequent prevention of swarming are of high priority.
+Therefore, the early buildup and spring feeding subsequent prevention of swarming are of high priority.
 Several different methods such as the Demaree method, Checkerboarding and opening up the brood nest have been advocated to prevent swarming.